Skip to content

 During your time at Hive, you’ll build a personal portfolio, and when you finish, you’ll receive a certificate confirming the completion of the program.

-After Hive, you will be prepared to solve real-world problems because you will be used to thinking independently, seeking out knowledge, and collaborating with others.
-We do not limit you to a single technology or platform.
+We do not limit you to a single technology or a framework.
 Since technology evolves constantly, you will graduate with the ability to adapt and maintain relevant skills throughout your entire career.

 Other questions